Links to recorded lectures: Overview, Practicum PRP,FOF, Practicum FOF,TFF, Principles, Practicum TXF,THF,NTF.

 Excellent conversation with Ichiro afterwards, during which he explained his main projects.
 I gave him the idea to feedback from the formal specification to the user in natural language.
 He understand that we might be able to collaborate in the future.

-Seminar on 10th Apri, four hours of tutorial on 11th.
+Seminar on 10th April, four hours of tutorial on 11th.
 Active and intereted audince at the seminar, 8 people in the tutorial.
 Active and inquisitive audience.

 Learned a lot about rewriting systems.
 Teppei sent some "hard" UEQ problems, some of which I could solve with the latest Vampire that I have - I sent the binary to him.
 Used IDV to summarize a Vampire proof of a problem, and then extract lemma to identify the step that Toma could not do - a useful way to focus in on w place for possible improvement.